openstack-archive/training-labs/README.rst

 * Source: http://git.openstack.org/cgit/openstack/training-labs
 * Bugs: http://bugs.launchpad.net/labs

-**Note:** Please note that the python port is optionally available but unstable at present.
+**Note:** Please note that the python port is optionally available, but only works with
+          python2.7 at present.
+Running the python scripts is recommended as it is more stable than the BASH version and also under active development.

 OpenStack Release
 -----------------